-It then goes into a bit where you hear certain lines of those three people on repeat and Bo controls the repeats by miming with his fingers (I can’t think of a better way to explain this).
+It then goes into a bit where you hear certain lines of those three people on repeat and Burnham controls the repeats by miming with his fingers (I can’t think of a better way to explain this).

 The random guy ends up saying “we think you’ve changed, bro”, followed by the agent saying “we know best”, and the classmate saying “you suck”.
-This repeats itself a couple of times, until Bo cuts off the sentences and it becomes a repeat forming the sentence: “We think we know you.”
+This repeats itself a couple of times, until Burnham cuts off the sentences and it becomes a repeat forming the sentence: “We think we know you.”

 The silence of the audience in that moment is amazing.

 It then turns into a full-on theatrical music piece with light effects and Burnham miming instruments.
 It is truly mind-blowing.

 In this day and age it’s hard to make jokes without receiving backlash.
 It seems that pretty much everything can be seen as racist, homophobic, unfeminist, transphobic, etc. if you only look hard enough.